drengraami/hpgnn/README.md

 Models:

 The HPGNN models are developed using feedforward neural network (FFNN) with tunable hyperparameters optimized via the Bayesian Optimization Tuner method, exploring a predefined hyperparameter optimization search space and convergence criteria while training with a custom hybrid loss function.
 We formulated a custom hybrid loss function combining data fidelity, statistical regularization, and physics-guided constraints to guide the model training and validation for producing stable and physically plausible predictions.
-Specifically, empirical bio-optical relationships, non-negativity constraints, gradient regularization, smoothness, uncertainty, and variance-based penalties are jointly integrated with data fidelity loss (MSE) to enforce physical plausibility, statistical robustness, and empirical consistency.
+Specifically, physics-guided constraints (empirical bio-optical relationships, non-negativity constraints, and gradient regularization), statistical regularization constraints (smoothness, uncertainty, and variance-based penalties) are jointly integrated with data fidelity loss (MSE) in the hybrid loss function to enforce physical plausibility, statistical robustness, and empirical consistency.

-The DNN models are also developed to serve as benchmark or baseline models to quantify the added value of hybrid loss function utilized in the HPGNN models and compare performance to highlight the benefits of incorporating physical knowledge into deep learning frameworks for satellite-based water quality retrieval.
+The DNN models are also developed and trained using MSE loss only to serve as benchmark or baseline models to quantify the added value of hybrid loss function utilized in the HPGNN models and compare performance to highlight the benefits of incorporating physical knowledge into deep learning frameworks for satellite-based water quality retrieval.

+Ablation study is also conducted to assess the significance of each loss component on the HPGNN models’ performance.
+The models are developed by removing each constraint from hybrid loss function used in the HPGNN models.
+Moreover, the HPGNN models are also trained with MSE + statistical regularization constraints and MSE + physics-guided constraints to assess the performance with each category of constraints.

 Parameters Modeled: